Limeexe/synthetic-data-generation-w-faker/README.md

 # synthetic-data-generation-w-faker

-This project is an interactive application built using **Streamlit** to generate synthetic data, perform exploratory data analysis (EDA), train machine learning models, and evaluate the performance of these models.
-The program allows users to dynamically interact with data generation and modeling processes via an easy-to-use web interface.
+This project is a simple interactive application built using **Streamlit** to generate synthetic data, perform exploratory data analysis (EDA), train machine learning models, and evaluate the performance of these models.
+The program allows users to dynamically interact with data generation and modeling processes via an easy-to-use web interface as per subject requirement.

 ---